institut-de-genomique/BoardION/docs/installation.md

 ```
 */5 * * * * boardion_preprocess -i input/dir -o output/dir
 ```
+See [here](usage.md#preprocessing-program) for the complete list of options.

 Inside the input directory it will detect and parse every sequencing_summary.txt and final_summary.txt.

 > Note that the ouput directory need to be visible by the web server.